AlexCamposCorreia/MaretecWorkTools/GetMeteoPy/README.md

 ### File requirements:
 - `GetMeteoPy.dat` file with START and END dates in YYYY MM DD HH MM SS format
 - `GetMeteoPy.yaml` file with the settings
+- `History` folder on the same directory that GetMeteoPy.py is called on

 ## Usage
 Example `GetMeteoPy.dat`: